Last updated: July 2022

 PechaKucha talk 2020: Becoming Virtual

-Virtual Reality in Education Playlist 2019-2020: This playlist contains a variety of videos.
-There are videos introducing newcomers, primarily university faculty, to virtual reality.
-The videos aim to do this partly by example.
+Virtual Reality in Education Playlist 2019-2020: This playlist contains a variety of videos I made out of personal interest.
+They seek to introduce newcomers, primarily university faculty, to virtual reality.
+The videos aim to do this by example.
 You can find short lectures on virtual reality filmed in stereoscopic 180 degree video and 360 degree video, as well as a lecture given from inside VR.
-Then there’s a series of videos with use cases in the humanities, arts, social sciences, sciences, and for social awareness.
-I also have one lecture to students using video augmentation software, and a short VR horror experience I made.
-I made these videos out of personal interest but my aim is to use them as tutorials once we launch the Lebanese American University VR labs after the pandemic ends.
-Below I’ve included two videos from the playlist:
+There’s also a series of videos with use cases in the humanities, arts, social sciences, sciences, and for social awareness.
+I also have one lecture to students using video augmentation software, and some short VR experiences I’ve made.
+Below are two sample videos from the playlist, though feel free to check out the rest of my youtube channel for more videos: